GV Florida Transport: Regular Class

-The company used to operate Ordinary Fare units until mid-2010s.
-It was initially painted yellow but later transferred to their subsidiary, Dagupan Bus.
-It was eventually phased out and superseded by Regular Fare (and later Deluxe Class).
-Seats up to 55 passengers without airconditioning.
+The company previously operated ordinary-fare buses until the mid-2010s.
+These units were initially painted yellow and later transferred to its subsidiary, Dagupan Bus.
+The ordinay-fare services was eventually phased out and replaced by regular-fare buses, followed later by deluxe-class units.
+These buses were non-airconditioned and could seat up to 55 passengers.

 Executive Class

 One of GV Florida's Executive Sleeper units.
 A DMMWI DM23 Series 1 in Scania K360IB Platform.